webuimaker/chetan/content/statistical-consulting-services/data-visualisation.md

 ---
+#--------- general---------- ##
 title: "Data Visualisation"
 date: 2020-03-29
 weight: 2
-description : "This is meta description"

-summaryText: Effective data visualisation also communicates findings clearly and effectively, highlighting important patterns and relationships.
-Let ISCON statistician help you to create precise and efficient visualisation so that it has the right impact.

-image: images/services/data_visualisation.png
-icon: /images/homepage/services/data_visualisation.svg
 type : service
+description : "Data visualisation for researchers, buisnesses and organization with variety of tools such as R, Shiny, Plotly"
 sitemap:
   changefreq: monthly
   filename: sitemap.xml
   priority: 0.5

+#--------- homepage ---------- ##
+icon: /images/homepage/services/data_visualisation.svg
+alt: "my data visualiation xxx"
+summaryText: Effective data visualisation also communicates findings clearly and effectively, highlighting important patterns and relationships.
+Let ISCON statistician help you to create precise and efficient visualisation so that it has the right impact.

+#--------- service page ---------- ##
+subHeader: "The validity of study findings not only depends on its results but also on its design and conduct.
+Consult ISCON statistician early to help you to optimize your study design and streamline the statistical analysis plan"
+image: images/services/data_visualisation.png
 ---